2018 GMC Terrain

 In the days and hours preceding the unveiling, GMC released four teasers of the new Terrain.
 In the chronological order of release, the teasers include:

-The 2018 GMC Terrain will go on sale in the summer of the 2017 calendar year in the United States and Canada.
+The 2018 GMC Terrain goes on sale in the summer of the 2017 calendar year in the United States and Canada.
 Availability in Mexico and the Middle East will follow.

 The 2018 GMC Terrain will be available in those markets where the GMC brand is available.
 Currently, this includes consists of: